dji-sdk/Tello-Python/Tello_Video_With_Pose_Recognition/README.md

 ## Get the Model

-You can get the pose recognition model by run the script named "getModels.bat" or "getModels.bat"(according to your os type) under the path of "./model/".And it will take some time to download the model.
+You can get the pose recognition model by run the script named "getModels.bat" or "getModels.sh"(according to your os type) under the path of "./model/".And it will take some time to download the model.

 ## Run the project